-- The aim of this part of the Technical Guidance is to offer advice about both how key sections of the Contract should be completed and how the main contract management processes should be used in practice. - For each topic within this section, we highlight where specific changes have been made to the Contract for 2019/20.
-Please refer also to: - Appendix 1, which lists each heading within the Particulars, Service Conditions and General Conditions and identifies whether each has changed at all for2019/20; - Appendix 2, which goes through the different elements of the Particulars on a line-by-line basis, describing what each is for and how each should be completed. - The Technical Guidance is written primarily with the more complex, full-length version of the Contract in mind.
+- 31.1 The aim of this part of the Technical Guidance is to offer advice about both how key sections of the Contract should be completed and how the main contract management processes should be used in practice. - For each topic within this section, we highlight where specific changes have been made to the Contract for 2020/21.
+Please refer also to: - Appendix 1, which lists each heading within the Particulars, Service Conditions and General Conditions and identifies whether each has changed at all for 2020/21; - Appendix 2, which goes through the different elements of the Particulars on a line-by-line basis, describing what each is for and how each should be completed. - 31.3 The Technical Guidance is written primarily with the more complex, full-length version of the Contract in mind.
 Where appropriate, at the start of each section, we highlight briefly any key considerations in relation to the shorter-form Contract.
 A separate brief User Guide to the shorter-form Contract is also available.